Nobody likes to discipline their child.

 The keyword to remember is positive.
 You should make ‘positive disciplining’ your new hobby!

-When considering discipline for children to correct bad behavior, you should be leaning towards positive discipline to develop and maintain good behavior.
+When considering discipline, you should opt for positive discipline to develop good behavior.

 This really is positive parenting at its very best!
 Make sure to use these techniques to make bed behavior a thing of the past!